-Today is Roald Dahl's birthday.
-Fans of the author of James and the Giant Peach, Charlie and the Chocolate Factory, Fantastic Mr. Fox, The BFG, and Matilda are celebrating Roald Dahl Day with phizz-whizzing birthday parties and other wondercrump activities—and the Oxford Roald Dahl Dictionary gives us a chance to explore the wonderful world of Roald Dahl's words.
+September 13 is Roald Dahl's birthday, and fans of the author of James and the Giant Peach, Charlie and the Chocolate Factory, Fantastic Mr. Fox, The BFG, and Matilda are celebrating Roald Dahl Day with phizz-whizzing birthday parties and other wondercrump activities.
+And the Oxford Roald Dahl Dictionary gives us a chance to explore the wonderful world of Roald Dahl's words.

 The dictionary covers interesting facts, mini-etymologies, and usage points for a range of everyday words from Dahl's books, but the real fun starts in the sections on "gobblefunking" with words.
 Gobblefunk, a verb of Dahl's own invention, means to play creatively with sound and meaning—something the author excelled at.
 Here are nine other examples from the Oxford Roald Dahl Dictionary.

 The dictionary goes from aardvark to zozimus.
 Aardvark makes it in because "every dictionary has to start with aardvark; otherwise it would have to start with aback, which is just too boring."
 Zozimus is from The BFG, and is a word for the stuff that dreams are made of.

 Like wondercrump and splendiferous, gloriumptious conveys pure marvelousness by blending together form and meaning from other words.
 In this case, glorious and scrumptious.

 Things aren't always gloriumptious in Dahl's stories.
 Marvelousness has an opposite and there's no better word for it than horrigust, a blend of horrible and disgusting.